CFDA Number: 45.201

-Note: For reasons of risk, the Federal Council is generally opposed to indemnifying oil on copper paintings, pastels, chalks, charcoals, lacquer objects, certain types of glass (including enamels), works on parchment or vellum, marquetry, frescoes, and other fragile objects.
-Oversized works (exceeding ten feet in any direction) and oil on wood panel paintings will be reviewed on a case by case basis.
+Note: For reasons of risk, the Federal Council is generally opposed to indemnifying oil on copper paintings, objects containing pastel, chalk, charcoal, lacquer, certain types of glass (including enamels), works on parchment or vellum, marquetry, frescoes, and other fragile objects.
+Oversized objects (exceeding ten feet in any direction) and oil on wood panel paintings will be reviewed on a case by case basis.
 Oil on single wood panels larger than two feet by three feet (with one dimension no greater than 24 inches) will not be indemnified.
 Please see Question 11(c) in the Indemnity Narrative instructions for more information.

 Coverage under the Indemnity Act extends only to loss or damage in excess of the deductible amounts that follow: